Table of Contents

 |Penicillin G||Parenteral (intravenous, intramuscular)||Streptococci, Listeria, Bacilli||Erysipelas, scarlet fever, Endocarditis lenta, rheumatic fever||Allergy, gonorrhea|

-|Penicillin V||oral||Streptococci, Staphylococci||Angina tonsillaris, scarlet fever, boils, Impetigo contagiosa||Galactose-metabolic disorder, allergy|
+|Penicillin V||oral||Streptococci, staphylococci||Angina tonsillaris, scarlet fever, boils, Impetigo||Galactose-metabolic disorder, allergy|

-|Flucloxacillin||oral, parenteral||penicillase-producing Staphylococci||Infections of skin and mucous membrane||Allergy, Infections with penicillin-susceptible pathogens|
+|Flucloxacillin||oral, parenteral||penicillinase-producing staphylococci||Infections of the skin and mucous membrane||Allergy, infections with penicillin-susceptible pathogens|

-|Ampicillin||parenteral||Haemophilus, Listeria, Enterococci||Listeriosis, biliary tract infections with enterococci||Allergy, relative KI for CLL|
+|Ampicillin||parenteral||Haemophilus, Listeria, Enterococci||Listeriosis, biliary tract infections with enterococci||Allergy, especially in patients with chronic leukemia|

 |Piperacillin||parenteral||Pseudomonas aeruginosa, enterobacteria||Sepsis, pneumonia, abdominal infections||Allergy, infections with penicillinase-producing staphylococci|

-|Mezlocillin||parenteral||Enterococci, enterobacteria||Urinary tract and biliary tract infections||Penicillin allergy|
+|Mezlocillin||parenteral||Enterococci, enterobacteria||Urinary and biliary tract infections||Penicillin allergy|

-These inhibitors are competitively bound by β-lactamases, cleaved into subunits, which are in turn covalently bound to the enzymes and thereby irreversibly inactivate them.
-Since enzyme and inhibitor are destroyed, it is called a suicide inhibition.
+These inhibitors are competitively bound by β-lactamases, cleaved into subunits, which are in turn covalently bound to the enzymes and irreversibly inactivate them.
+Since both enzyme and inhibitor are destroyed, it is called a suicide inhibition.

-Cefazolin: a 1st generation cephalosporin
+Cefazolin: 1st-generation cephalosporin